davidneedham/Hekyll_Panels_For_Themers/_posts/0003-1-1-Did-you-say-themer.md

 ---
 layout: default
 title: Wait a minute...
-subtitle: did you say themer?
+subtitle: what is a themer?
 published: true
 classes:
  - slide